apache/samza/docs/startup/preview/index.md

 MessageStream<ServiceCall> serviceCallMerged = serviceCall1.merge(serviceCall2)
 {% endhighlight %}

-The merge transform preserves the relative order of messages in the provided MessageStreams ie. If message `m1` appears before `m2` in any provided stream, then, `m1` also appears before `m2` in the merged stream.
+The merge transform preserves the order of each MessageStream, so if message `m1` appears before `m2` in any provided stream, then, `m1` also appears before `m2` in the merged stream.

-Alternately, You also can use `MessageStream#mergeAll` to merge all provided MessageStreams into a single MessageStream.
+Alternatively, you also can use the `MessageStream#mergeAll` static method to merge MessageStreams without operating on an initial stream.

 ### SendTo
 Sends all messages from this MessageStream to the provided OutputStream.
 You can specify the key and the value to be used for the outgoing message.